juliatheghost/personal/README.md

-# personal
+# Personal
-Random code I want to keep
+Random code I want to keep - is not part of any particular project.